 For idle hands to do.

-Although traditionally seen as benevolent, Lear was not interested in forcing scriptural meaning upon a creature whose behaviour was inherently inscrutable.
-Unlike Kenneth Grahame’s The Wind in the Willows, Aesop’s fables, or the manger animals of Watt’s “Cradle Hymn,” Lear finds no moral comfort in the company of beasts.
-Like Lear’s humans, their behaviour is random, absurd and dangerous.
+Bees historically were deemed benevolent in folklore, yet Lear was not interested in forcing scriptural meaning upon a creature whose behaviour was inherently inscrutable.
+Unlike Kenneth Grahame’s The Wind in the Willows, Aesop’s fables, or the manger animals of Watt’s “Cradle Hymn,” even when lovable, Lear finds no moral comfort in the company of beasts.
+Like Lear’s humans, their behaviour is random, absurd and often dangerous.
 At least, for the moment…

 George Orwell, “Funny, But Not Vulgar,” Leader, 28 July 1945, http://www.nonsenselit.org/Lear/essays/orwell_2.html